rg45-com/tappsnevada.org/_posts/events/2019-12-04-tapps-presents-star-wars-rise-of-skywalker-movie-fundraiser.md

       <b>Show Time:</b> 5:20pm
     </p>

+    <h2 style="color:#282828; font-weight: 700; font-size: 30px; margin: 20px 0px 10px;">LAS VEGAS GOLDEN KNIGHTS TICKET GIVEAWAY</h2>
     <div style="padding: 10px; margin-top: 15px; background: #f3fcff; border: 1px solid #bfbfbf;">
       <p>
-        In addition to supporting a great local Las Vegas charity while seeing a what is expected to be a fantastic conclusion to the Star Wars sequel trilogy, your donation enters you into a drawing for a chance to win Golden Knight tickets, provided by COUNTRY Financial®!
+        In addition to supporting a great local Las Vegas charity while seeing a what is expected to be a fantastic conclusion to the Star Wars sequel trilogy, <strong>your donation enters you into a drawing for a chance to win Golden Knights tickets</strong>, provided by COUNTRY Financial®!
       </p>
       <p>
         <b>Date:</b> Saturday, December 28, 2019<br/>